-We are a development-stage biopharmaceutical company with a limited operating history.
+We are a development stage biopharmaceutical company with a limited operating history.
 We have incurred significant net losses since our inception.
-For the three and nine months ended September 30, 2008, we had a net loss of \$4.8 million and \$20.5 million, respectively.
-At September 30, 2008, our accumulated deficit was approximately \$225.6 million.
+For the three months ended March 31, 2009, we had a net loss of approximately \$5.0 million.
+At March 31, 2009, our accumulated deficit was approximately \$232.0 million.
 If we are successful in raising additional capital to support such expansion, our annual net losses may increase over the next several years as we expand our infrastructure and incur significant costs related to the development of our product candidates.

 We expect our research and development expenses to increase in connection with ongoing and planned clinical trials for our prioritized product candidates, primarily related to MN-221 for the treatment of acute exacerbations of asthma, and any other development activities that we may initiate.
-In addition, we anticipate that our general and administrative expenses may increase in future periods as a result of several factors, including our research and development activities, our business development activities and any expansions in our infrastructure related to such activities.
+In addition, our general and administrative expenses may increase in future periods as a result of several factors, including our research and development activities, our business development activities and any expansions in our infrastructure related to such activities.
 Consequently, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing drug products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.